kanryu/quickviewer/HowToBuild.md

 ## 2. Make a project to build

-For Linux builds, [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) is required.
+Note: For Linux builds, [linuxdeployqt](https://github.com/probonopd/linuxdeployqt) is required.

 ### for QtCreator